influxdata/docs-v2/content/flux/v0.x/function-types.md

 - [lowestMin()](/flux/v0.x/stdlib/universe/lowestmin)

 #### Selectors
-Flux selector functions return one or more records based on function logic.
+Flux selector functions are [transformations](#transformations) that return one or more record per input table.

-The output table is different than the input table, but individual row values are not.
+Each output table from a selector function will:

+- Contain one or more unmodified records.
+- Have the same [group key](/flux/v0.x/get-started/data-model/#group-key) as the input table.

-The following selector functions are available:
+**The following selector functions are available:**

 {{< list-all-functions filters="selectors" >}}